Charles Maude: Shrewsbury

 Maude moved in 1896 from Leek to Shrewsbury in Shropshire when he was appointed by the Bishop of Lichfield both Vicar of St Chad's Church, Shrewsbury and Archdeacon of Salop.
 During his incumbency at St Chad's the church was fitted with electric light and a new organ, and new parish schools were built.
 He resigned his incumbency in 1906 because of the weight of his other duty as Archdeacon (responsible for a territory of parishes then covering north east and east Shropshire).
 He remained Archdeacon, while living at Swan Hill House, Shrewsbury, until retiring in 1917.

 He was during that period also Chaplain to the Shrewsbury Borough Corporation for some ten years; Chaplain from 1901 and governor of the Royal Salop Infirmary; Chaplain to the 1st Shropshire and Staffordshire Royal Garrison Artillery Volunteers; Vice-Chairman of the Shrewsbury School Board (abolished 1902) and its successor the Shrewsbury Local Education Authority.

 Personal life

 Maude married, at Bloemfontein Anglican Cathedral, in January 1878, Geraldine, daughter of Alexander Donovan, of Framfield Place, Sussex, England.
 The couple had no children, she survived him.

 Retirement and death

-Following his retirement as Archdeacon, he moved from Shrewsbury to Ludlow, where he lived in a house attached to Ludlow Castle.
+Following his retirement as Archdeacon, he moved from Shrewsbury to Ludlow, where he lived as tenant in Castle House.
 Locally he became a governor of both Ludlow Grammar School and Ludlow High School for Girls.
 He died at home aged 79 after a long illness, and was buried at Shrewsbury General Cemetery on 14 May 1927 after a funeral service in St Laurence's Church, Ludlow.